 Any member of the Association who has not won the award in the past and who is not a current member of the Teaching Committee may nominate a candidate for the Outstanding Teacher-Scholar Award.
 The ABC Teaching Committee evaluates nominations and selects the recipient of the award.

 Applicants must be nominated by a current ABC member or self-nominated.
-Nomination letters, either by post or email attachment, are due to the Teaching Committee's Meada Gibbs Subcommittee Chair, Susana Clasen, on June 15.
+Nomination letters on your institutional letterhead, should be sent by .pdf email attachment, to the Teaching Committee's Meada Gibbs Subcommittee Chair, Andrew Quagliata, by June 15.

 For prior candidates who are being renominated, a new nomination letter is required.